cyberrangecz/docs/docs/user-guide/training-agenda/training-agenda-overview.md

   <img src="../../../img/user-guide/training-agenda/training-agenda.png">
 </p>

-Or click the button in the left panel in the section Trainings.
+Or click the button in the global navigation in the section Trainings.

 <p align="center">
   <img src="../../../img/user-guide/training-agenda/training-agenda-left-panel.png">